imThaku/fivem-es_extended/README.md

 You have to add account icons in html/img/accounts

 SCRIPT NOT COMPATIBLE WITH [Pole-emploi] because it conflicts with some SQL columns

+ALL SCRIPT RELATED TO ES_EXTENDED ARE IN ALPHA VERSION AND NEED MORE TESTING

+PLEASE REPORT ANY BUG => OPEN ISSUE ON GITHUB